Veto cell: Veto cells in allogeneic/haploidentical transplantation

 Because veto cells can only suppress T-cell progenitors that are directed against antigens on the veto cells themselves, but not against third-party antigens, this specificity can be harnessed as an effective tool to create tolerance in transplantation.
 By isolating veto cells that express the MHC of the donor it is possible to eliminate/tolerize only T-cell precursors that recognize the donor.
 These are the same T-cells that mediate graft rejection.
-This means that the addition of donor-veto cells to the donor graft can act as a specific immunosuppressant, only eliminating the cells that mediate graft rejection, but the rest of the T cellclone s (those that do not recognize the donor MHC/antigen) can provide immunity to the host normally.
+This means that the addition of donor-veto cells to the donor graft can act as a specific immunosuppressant, only eliminating the cells that mediate graft rejection, but the rest of the T cell clone (those that do not recognize the donor MHC/antigen) can provide immunity to the host normally.

 CD34+ cells were serendipitously found to have veto activity when researchers were trying to solve the problem of Graft rejection of T-cell depleted Hematopoietic stem cell transplantation in leukemia patients.
 After this discovery a new type of transplantation - megadose transplantation - using a high number of CD34 cells was established.
 The large number of veto cells helped overcome the graft rejection that was mediated by the host CD8 T-cell precursors.